sanjsingh07/Domi-chain/docs/src/cluster/stake-delegation-and-rewards.md

 ### Basics

 The network pays rewards from a portion of network [inflation](../terminology.md#inflation).
-The number of lamports available to pay rewards for an epoch is fixed and must be evenly divided among all staked nodes according to their relative stake weight and participation.
+The number of tock available to pay rewards for an epoch is fixed and must be evenly divided among all staked nodes according to their relative stake weight and participation.
 The weighting unit is called a [point](../terminology.md#point).

 Rewards for an epoch are not available until the end of that epoch.

 At the end of each epoch, the total number of points earned during the epoch is summed and used to divide the rewards portion of epoch inflation to arrive at a point value.
 This value is recorded in the bank in a [sysvar](../terminology.md#sysvar) that maps epochs to point values.

-During redemption, the stake program counts the points earned by the stake for each epoch, multiplies that by the epoch's point value, and transfers lamports in that amount from a rewards account into the stake and vote accounts according to the vote account's commission setting.
+During redemption, the stake program counts the points earned by the stake for each epoch, multiplies that by the epoch's point value, and transfers tock in that amount from a rewards account into the stake and vote accounts according to the vote account's commission setting.

 ### Economics